Jonas1015/chacc-etl/README.md

 ### Database Setup

-1. **Source Database**: Ensure your OpenMRS MySQL/MariaDB database is running and accessible
+1. **Source Database**: Ensure your Source MySQL/MariaDB database is running and accessible
 2. **Target Database**: Create an empty analytics database (the pipeline will create all tables)

 ### Scheduler Setup